Cars 23 Stars

 - Release Date

-Much like its predecessor, Pixar’s Cars 2 is not a failure-of-a-movie, as some critics and viewers seem to suggest.
-It may not live up to the usual sophistication associated with the animation studio, but this does not mean it’s a bad film.
+Much like its predecessor, Pixar’s Cars 2 is not a failure of a movie, as some critics and viewers seem to suggest.
+It may not live up to the usual sophistication associated with the animation studio, but that doesn’t mean it’s a bad film.
 The production, led by John Lasseter and his co-director Brad Lewis, reinvents itself from another sentimental racing drama into an all-out spy movie, complete with undercover agents, high-tech weaponry, and exotic locales.
 Think Frankenheimer’s Grand Prix mixed with a hearty dose of James Bond.
 Rousing action scenes, plenty of accessible humor, and gorgeous animation take the place of emotional relevance; the filmmakers really let loose and have fun here.
 As a result, Pixar devotees may feel disappointed by the arguably one-dimensional storytelling, while those versed in Dreamworks fare will feel right at home.

 This time around, racecar Lightning McQueen (voice of Owen Wilson) takes a back seat to Mater the tow truck (voice of Larry the Cable Guy) and two brand new characters, suave secret agent Finn McMissile (Michael Caine) and his techie sidekick Holley Shiftwell (Emily Mortimer).
 McQueen still plays a significant role, but Mater is the star, which, depending on your tolerance of Larry the Cable Guy, might be a good or bad thing.
 Mater’s presence in small doses worked for Cars, yet here becomes grating after the third or fourth “Now that’s funny right there” comment.
 Luckily, there’s enough variety and forward momentum to avoid dwelling on Mater’s sometimes annoying personality.
 Then again, there’s a whole population of Blue Collar Comedy fans that can’t wait to see the next adventure of their rusty, buck-toothed hero, so perhaps it’s a cultural thing.

 Anyway, if the toys and advertising tie-ins from this film approach anywhere near to how much the original earned for the studio, then Pixar will be set for the next few years.
 Cars remains the studio’s most profitable in terms of merchandising, so a sequel means security (resulting in at least one shameless in-film State Farm ad).
 Arguably driven by that sense of security, Cars 2 offers a budgetary buffer in preparation for their risky, more artistic ventures ahead: In March of 2012, the young adult-targeted science-fiction epic John Carter blends live-action with animated characters; and later in June 2012, the adventure Brave voyages into Medieval Scotland for a tale of fantasy heroism.
-These will no doubt be good earners, but hardly anywhere in comparison to a Toy Story or Cars sequel.
-Even if inspired by preparative business tact, the film proves to be as entertaining as its predecessor, albeit on the bottom rung of Pixar’s output.
+These will undoubtedly be good earners, but hardly anywhere compared to a Toy Story or Cars sequel.
+Even if inspired by preparative business tact, the film is as entertaining as its predecessor, albeit on the bottom rung of Pixar’s output.